The Illuminatus! Trilogy

 This goes on for 800 pages.

 The plot is completely incomprehensible.
 It involves a bombing at a magazine in New York, a crazy Captain Nemo-clone sailing around the world on a submarine, and a plot to end the world by reincarnating Nazi soldiers during a German concert…or something.

 The authors were clearly having fun with it, and the book reads (both explicitly and implied) as some kind of a surreal drug trip.
 Being a product of the 70s, drug use and promiscuous (and highly explicit) sex are all over the place.
 There’s an entire Wikia for the book.
 It’s pretty empty.
 Why?
 Because no one understands the damn book!
 Hell, I’d like to contribute, but I don’t know what I’d say.

 I held on because I don’t like to quit books, and because the idea of secret societies and the Illuminati interests me.
 I like the idea of weird things going on behind the scenes, in a parallel reality just beyond our perspective.
 People sneaking around and living double lives.

 I kept hoping to realize some cultural impact from the book.
 There is, in fact, something there, especially geek circles.
 The word “fnord” comes from here, as does interest in the numerology around the number 23.
-And I finally understand where “The Justified Anciets of Mumu” bit from that song by the KLF comes from.
+And I finally understand where “The Justified Ancients of Mumu” bit from that song by the KLF comes from.
 In fact, there’s probably a dozen tropes of geek culture that can trace themselves to this book, in some form.
-(And is the only reason it’s getting two stars…)

 But, in the end, it wasn’t worth it.
 I can say I read it, but that’s about it.